 Where to eat

-- Gold Room Pizza is a place I’d frequent often if I lived here, with excellent food, drinks and genuine service.
+- Gold Room Pizza is a place I’d frequent often if I lived here, with excellent food, drinks, and genuine service.

 - The Dog Spot, across the street and down, is eclectic but friendly and tasty too.

-- Terminal Gravity Brewing in nearby Enterprise, Oregon, is top-notch and clearly popular with visitors and locals alike.
+- Terminal Gravity Brewing in nearby Enterprise, Oregon, is top-notch and popular with visitors and locals alike.

 Other things to do in Joseph, Oregon